 Playful learning is the magic that takes place when we meld a child’s sense of joy and wonder with thoughtfully planned learning experiences.
 Through easy-to-implement, hands-on projects you can engage your child in fun and creative ways that encourage learning and impart the joy of discovery.
 With a little bit of information and forethought, you can play a pivotal role in the cognitive and creative development of your child

 Mariah Bruehl has worked in the field of education for over a decade.
 She has taught in the classroom, developed curriculum in many different subject areas, trained teachers, and implemented programs across many grade levels.
 She is the mother of two girls and the owner of Playful Learning—a retail space and education center in Sag Harbor.
 Learn more at www.playfulearning.com.

-“Chock-full of amazingly inventive suggestions for how to educate your child in the home.
+"Chock-full of amazingly inventive suggestions for how to educate your child in the home.
 Mariah Bruehl offers a world of inspiration and engagement where literacy development becomes play and where play becomes purposeful and educational.
-Her knowledge of children’s development and her deeply attuned understanding of the importance of relationship-building with your child make this book a true winner.”—Pam Allyn, author of What to Read When: The Books and Stories to Read with Your Child—and All the Best Times to Read Them“A great guide for parents who want to encourage a child’s joy and wonder.”—Portland Book Review
+Her knowledge of children’s development and her deeply attuned understanding of the importance of relationship-building with your child make this book a true winner." —Pam Allyn, author of What to Read When: The Books and Stories to Read with Your Child—and All the Best Times to Read Them

 The Life Cycle of a Seed